R&D Tax Credits Explained – What are they? Do I Qualify?

-If eligible, a business can claim back retrospectively up to two open tax years, and if a loss is carried it is possible to go back slightly further.
+If eligible, a business can claim back retrospectively up to two open tax years.
 The UK government are strict on only allowing a business to claim two years back.

 If your financial year-end is approaching and you’ve not yet claimed, call now so you don’t lose your award because once it’s gone it’s gone.